 Not on a standard check.

-It might be disclosed as part of an enhanced check in the ‘relevant information’ section, i.e. the offence has a bearing on the kind of work you are applying for.
-However, in our experience it is rare for community resolution orders to be disclosed in the ‘other relevant information’ section.
+It might be disclosed as part of an enhanced check in the ‘other relevant information’ section, i.e. if the offence has a bearing on the kind of work you are applying for.
+However, in our experience it is rare for cannabis warnings to be disclosed in the ‘other relevant information’ section.